umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Editor/Creating-a-Form/Conditional-Logic/index.md

 ###Logic type

-Then you'll need to specify if all rules need to match (but this setting is only important whne you have multple rules.
+Then you'll need to specify if all rules need to match.
+This setting is only important if you have multple rules.

 ![LogicType](LogicType.png)